 Let’s take a look at some of the specific ingredients that can be very bad for cats:

 Chocolate: is frequently used in the cake or icing and is extremely toxic for cats.
-Chocolate contains a substance called theobromine, which can cause abnormal heart rhythm, tremors, seizures and even death in cats.
+Chocolate contains a substance called theobromine, which can cause abnormal heart rhythm, tremors, seizures, and even death in cats.
+Dark cooking chocolates and cocoa powder are particularly bad.

 Dairy products: some cats have a dairy intolerance.
-This means they can develop digestive issues if they eat or drink dairy products, including cake.
+This means they can develop digestive issues if they eat or drink dairy products, including those found in cake.
 Milk and butter are two dairy ingredients that are often used in the icing and the cake batter.

 Symptoms of Chocolate Toxicity in Cats

-You may notice these symptoms if your cat has eaten chocolate:
+You may notice these symptoms if your cat has eaten a cake containing chocolate:

 - Heightened reflexes